mpourmpoulis/PythonVoiceCodingPlugin/README.md

 Currently you can download the plugin directly from github and place it in sublime package folder

-To install dependencies, run from inside the folder:
+To install dependencies,using your installation of python (this worked for me with 3.7.4) run from inside the folder:
 ```bash
 python3 -m pip install --target third_party -r requirements.txt
 ```